tcaplan/cs-4241-final_project/README.md

 In the game, words are tossed in the air randomly and the user must "slice" the words with their cursor, or lose the game.
 Each play of the game gives the user 3 lives.
 For each missed word, the user loses one life.
 If the user slices a "bomb" (the word bomb), they automatically lose all lives.
 If the user slices "money" (the word money), they gain $20.
 Money can be used in the shop to buy cool blades.
 A quest feature gives users goals to achieve while playing the game, such as "Slice Bread".
 Money is earned for completing quests, which can be used in the shop.

 ## Additional Instructions
-TODO - Any additional instructions that might be needed to fully use your project (login information etc.)

 Pre-existing Account Login Info:
 TODO